-STAFF ANALYSIS: The Commission is an administrative agency created by the legislature.
-Accordingly, the Commission has only those powers, duties, and authority that are conferred expressly or impliedly by statute.
+This Commission is an administrative agency created by the legislature.
+Accordingly, this Commission has only those powers, duties, and authority that are conferred expressly or impliedly by statute.
 See City of Cape Coral v.
 GAC Utilities, Inc. of Florida, 281 So.2d 493, 496 (Fla.
 1973); Rolling Oaks Utilities v.
 Florida Public Service Commission, 533 So.2d 770, 773 (Fla.
 1st DCA 1988).
-The mere fact that an action is filed by an FPL customer does not relegate it to the exclusive jurisdiction of the Commission.
+The mere fact that an action is filed by an FPL customer does not relegate it to the exclusive jurisdiction of this Commission.
 Trawick v.
 Florida Power & Light Company, 700 So.2d 770 (Fla.
 2nd DCA 1997).

-The complainants ask the Commission to require FPL to relocate its Parkland Line based on safety and health concerns, which are addressed in Issue 1, and also based on the following concerns: (1) diminished property values; (2) loss of quiet enjoyment of their property; (3) improper notice of the SFWMD's permitting and rule waiver proceedings; (4) restrictions in the deed to the predecessor in interest to the SFWMD; and (5) whether the Parkland Line was the least-cost alternative.
-As discussed in detail below, the Commission is not the appropriate forum to address the first four of these concerns, and requiring relocation of an installed transmission line is not the proper remedy for an imprudent investment in the line.
+The complainants ask us to require FPL to relocate its Parkland Line based on safety concerns, which are addressed above, in Part II of this Order, and also based on the following concerns: (1) diminished property values; (2) loss of quiet enjoyment of their property; (3) improper notice of the SFWMD's permitting and rule waiver proceedings; (4) restrictions in the deed to the predecessor in interest to the SFWMD; and (5) whether the Parkland Line was the least-cost alternative.
+As discussed in detail below, this Commission is not the appropriate forum to address the first four of these concerns, and requiring relocation of an installed transmission line is not the proper remedy for an imprudent investment in the line.

 The complainants assert that the presence of the Parkland Line adjacent to their neighborhood has diminished property values by as much as 12 million dollars and has caused them to lose the quiet enjoyment of their property.
 FPL has confirmed that it did not study or consider any diminution in value in reaching its decision to site this line.
 However, determining and remedying any diminution of the complainants property values or loss of enjoyment of their property are not matters that the legislature has authorized this Commission to undertake.
-Likewise, the legislature has not authorized the Commission to enforce issues of aesthetics.
-The courts and the Commission have recognized these limitations.
-See, e.q., Trawick (Commission did not have jurisdiction over a complaint that trimming of a customer's trees by FPL was unnecessarily severe); In re: Complaint and petition of John Charles Heekins against FPL, Order No. PSC-99-1054-FOF-EI, Docket No. 981923 (May 23, 1999) (Commission did not have jurisdiction over complaint that amounted to a claim for damages for alleged improper entry onto customer's property).
+Likewise, the legislature has not authorized this Commission to enforce issues of aesthetics.
+The courts and this Commission have recognized these limitations.
+See, e.g., Trawick (Commission does not have jurisdiction over a complaint that trimming of a customer's trees by FPL was unnecessarily severe); In re: Complaint and petition of John Charles Heekins against FPL, Order No. PSC-99-1054-FOF-EI, Docket

+No. 981923 (May 23, 1999) (Commission does not have jurisdiction over complaint that amounted to a claim for damages for alleged improper entry onto customer's property).
 The civil courts of this state our thoroughly equipped to resolve such matters.

-The complainants cite portions of the Grid Bill to support the Commission's authority to address and remedy their concerns.
-Section 366.04(5), Florida Statues, provides that the Commission shall have jurisdiction over the planning, development, and maintenance of a coordinated electric grid throughout Florida to assure an adequate and reliable source of energy for operational and emergency purposes in Florida and the avoidance of further uneconomic duplication of facilities.
-Section 366.05(8), Florida Statutes, authorizes the Commission to require installation or repairs of facilities upon a finding that inadequacies exist with respect to the energy grids developed by the electric utility industry.
-The Commission's authority over transmission facilities pursuant to these statutes is clearly related to achieving and maintaining an adequate and reliable source of power for this state.
-Aside from concerns about a potential collapse or windrelated failure of the facilities comprising the Parkland Line, which are addressed among the safety concerns in Issue 1, the raised a concern about the line's have not complainants contribution to system reliability or adequacy.
+The complainants cite portions of the Grid Bill to support this Commission's authority to address and remedy their concerns.
+Section 366.04(5), Florida Statues, provides that this Commission shall have jurisdiction over the planning, development, and maintenance of a coordinated electric grid throughout Florida to assure an adequate and reliable source of energy for operational and emergency purposes in Florida and the avoidance of further uneconomic duplication of facilities.
+Section 366.05(8), Florida Statutes, authorizes this Commission to require installation or repairs of facilities upon a finding that inadequacies exist with respect to the energy grids developed by the electric utility industry.
+Our authority over transmission facilities pursuant to these statutes is clearly related to achieving and maintaining an adequate and reliable source of power for this state.
+Aside from concerns about a potential collapse or wind-related failure of the facilities comprising the Parkland Line, which are addressed among the safety concerns in Part II of this Order, the complainants have not raised a concern about the line's contribution to system reliability or adequacy.